John Talbot Coke

+He wrote a family history book called Coke of Trusley, in the County of Derby, and Branches Therefrom; a Family History, which was published in 1880.

 Early life and career

-John Talbot Coke was born in Trusley on 9 August 1841, he was the eldest son of Honorary Colonel Edward Thomas Coke, a Captain of the 69th Regiment and Diana Talbot, descendant of John Talbot, 1st Earl of Shrewsbury.
-His Great grandfather was the Reverend D'Ewes Coke, a colliery owner and philanthropist.
+John Talbot Coke was born at Trusley Manor in 1841, the eldest son of Honorary Col. Edward Thomas Coke, a Captain of the 69th Regiment and Diana Talbot, descendant of John Talbot, 1st Earl of Shrewsbury.
+Trusley had been held by the Coke family since 1418.
+His great-grandfather was the Reverend D'Ewes Coke, a colliery owner and philanthropist.

 He was educated at Harrow and gained his commission in 1859, gaining his Lieutenancy with the 25th Foot in 1861.

 Military career

 In 1866 he was promoted to Captain while in Canada during the Fenian raids.
 By 1888, now a Colonel he was second in command of the King's Own Scottish Borderers in the Sudan and took part in the one sided victory at Suakin for which he was Mentioned in Despatches gaining both the Khedive's Star and a 3rd class Medjidie.
 In 1889 he was involved in operations on the Nile, presumably as part of the war against the Mahdist's.

-John T Coke was Assistant Adjutant General at Headquarters in Ireland 1891, in the Curragh district (County Kildare) 1894 and Deputy Adjutant General in Aldershot Command 1886.
+Coke was Assistant Adjutant General at Headquarters in Ireland 1891, in the Curragh district (County Kildare) 1894 and Deputy Adjutant General in Aldershot Command 1886.
 He was colonel on the Staff commanding the troops in British Mauritius at the outbreak of the Second Boer War in late 1899.